vdemeester/home/README.md

 This repository is using `home-manager` and `nix`.

+If you don't have `nix` installed, run `curl https://nixos.org/nix/install | sh` to install it.

 - clone this repository in `$HOME/.config/nixpkgs`
 - create a `home.nix` file with the content you want.
   Some machines files already exists that you can use :